 (c) Source Package +Refurb

 This option is for clients that want to be involved from the very beginning.
-We work with the client in identifying the right property, the client buys the property under our guidance and then we move on to refurbishment and then furnish the property with view to a minimum 7 year rental guarantee with the government.
+We work with the client in identifying the right property, the client buys the property under our guidance and then we move on to refurbishment and then furnish the property with view to a minimum 7 year rental guarantee.
 With this option, we charge a fixed fee of £7,000 for each property from start to finish.
 Please note, any acquisition, renovation and furnishing costs are borne by the client.
 Our role in this is to manage the entire procedure from start to finish on behalf of the client.

-Renting out your house to asylum seekers and refugees
+Renting out your house to Social Tenants

 - STANDARD – Property assessment and consultancy only with view to acceptance for £750